 CSERGE undertakes policy-relevant interdisciplinary research on environmental issues.

-Central to our mission is the pursuit of excellence in the conduct and presentation of research and a commitment to explore relevant environmental issues for a variety of circumstances and stakeholders, and across different temporal and spatial scales, are central to our mission.
+The pursuit of excellence in the conduct and presentation of research, and a commitment to explore relevant environmental issues for various circumstances and stakeholders across different temporal and spatial scales, are central to our mission.

 Research tools include economic analysis, environmental valuation, integrated environmental-economic modelling, risk analysis, life cycle assessment, and dynamic visualisation.